 You are making the very brave yet daunting decision to work alongside a stranger which involves sharing your concerns and deepest fears.
 Therefore you should have some idea of who I am as a person.
-Counsellors are humans first after all.

 The million dollar question, why did I decide to become a counsellor?

 Longer answer, I want to be someone who makes a difference.
 The news, online, everywhere there are reports of people feeling ignored, being made to feel like they don't matter, and being made to feel insignificant.
 People are struggling and they feel alone.
 If I can make even the smallest impact on someone's life, if for our time together in sessions long term or short term I can make someone feel heard, understood, and not as alone then I am doing something worthwhile.